ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 It's defined by inheriting from `typing.Protocol` (available in the standard library `typing` module as of Python 3.8, or in `typing_extensions` for earlier versions).
 By creating a class that subclasses
 `Protocol`, you declare a group of methods and properties that form a "protocol."
-Any class that has those methods and properties (with compatible types) is considered an implementation of that protocol by static type checkers, even if it doesn't formally inherit from the protocol.
+Static type checkers consider any class with those methods and properties (with compatible types) an implementation of that protocol, even if it doesn't formally inherit from the protocol.

 **To define a protocol:** Create a class that inherits `Protocol` and define the method signatures (and any attribute types) that are required.
 Protocol methods typically have empty bodies (often using `...` or `pass`) because you're not providing an implementation, just a definition of the interface.